pulumi/terraform-provider-aws/website/docs/r/lightsail_container_service_deployment_version.html.markdown

 ~> **NOTE:** The Amazon Lightsail container service must be enabled to create a deployment.

-~> **NOTE:** This resource allows you to manage an Amazon Lightsail container service deployment version but Terraform cannot destroy it.
-Removing this resource from your configuration will remove it from your statefile and Terraform management.
+~> **NOTE:** This resource allows you to manage an Amazon Lightsail container service deployment version but the provider cannot destroy it.
+Removing this resource from your configuration will remove it from your statefile.

 ## Example Usage